Fair market value

 The fair market value of property is the price at which it would change hands between a willing and informed buyer and seller.
-The term is used throughout the Internal Revenue Code, as well as in bankruptcy laws, in many state laws, and by several regulatory bodies.
+The term is used throughout the United States Internal Revenue Code, as well as in bankruptcy laws, in many state laws, and by several regulatory bodies.

 In litigation in many jurisdictions in the United States the fair market value is determined at a hearing.
 In certain jurisdictions, the courts are required to hold fair market hearings, even if the borrowers or the loans guarantors waived their rights to such a hearing in the loan documents.

+FMV is often used for taxation purposes, determining the value of charitable donations, estate planning, and other financial transactions.
+The specific methods used to determine FMV may vary depending on the type of property or asset involved.

+Fair market value is subjective and can fluctuate based on market conditions, supply and demand, location, and other factors.

 Definition

 United States

 The fair market value is the price at which property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.
 United States v.
 Cartwright, 411 U. S. 546, 93 S. Ct.
 1713, 1716-17, 36 L. Ed.
 2d 528, 73-1 U.S. Tax Cas.
 (CCH) ¶ 12,926 (1973) (quoting from U.S. Treasury regulations relating to Federal estate taxes, at 26 C.F.R. sec.
 20.2031-1(b)).